 Practitioners can also perform prostate massage by gently rubbing the belly, between the pubic bone and the belly button.

 Devices are also available to assist with external prostate massage.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), prostatitis is a common urinary tract problem in men of all ages.

-Each year, the condition prompts roughly 2 million visits to medical professionals in the United States.
+Each year, the condition prompts roughly

 The symptoms of prostatitis include:

 - frequent, painful, weak, blocked, or incomplete urination